luukvdmeer/sfnetworks/cran-comments.md

 examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
 This is not allowed by CRAN policies.
 In your examples/vignettes/tests you can write to tempdir().
-  - We have made sure functions fo not write in the user's filespace
+  - We have made sure functions do not write in the user's filespace

 - Please always make sure to reset to user's options(), working directory or par() after you changed it in examples and vignettes and demos.